josephchoe/josephchoe.com/_app/_pages/no-comments.md

 ## Responses

 If you have a response to something I've written on my website, feel free to go ahead and send me a link to a post you've written in reply, preferably on your personal log or website.
-I am <a href="https://twitter.com/josephchoe">@josephchoe</a> on Twitter.
+I am <a href="{% link _pages/twitter.md %}">@josephchoe</a> on Twitter.
 If I have something else to say in response to your response, I might write something and link back to it on the original post.